malavnaik12/F1_Fantasy_Model/README.md

 ## Getting Started
 `[Insert pic here]`

-The UI above is hosted [here](https://f1-fantasy-model.onrender.com/)
+The gif shows at a high-level how the user can interact with the UI, above UI is hosted [here](https://f1-fantasy-model.onrender.com/).
-- UI Usage
+- The highest degree of user interaction will be on the Prices page
+  - Here, the user will have to input the prices of drivers and constructors for the given week based on the F1 Fantasy Game website

 ## Genetic Algorithm Details
 ![ga_image](readme_images/ga_image.png)